Surrender of Tenancy AgreementMake Text Bigger

 The property was purchased at auction a few years ago, it was an absolute bargain but it’s 250 miles away from where he lives.
 It was refurbished but rather than sell it and make a quick profit he decided to hold it as an investment.
-Note that my brother is a property developer and pays the highest rate of tax so if the property had been flipped the profits made would have been taxed as trade at the 50% rate, OUCH!
+Note that my brother is a property developer and pays the additional rate of tax so if the property had been flipped the profits made would have been taxed at the additional rate as trading income, OUCH!
 By letting it as an investment and selling it later on the profits would be taxed at the 28% CGT band, less the annual CGT exemption for him and his wife – no brainer!

 A month into the tenancy Mrs Tenant cheated on Mr Tenant so he left her and went back to Mum.
 Rent payments became sporadic and she would text day and night with excuses and looking for emotional support.
-Arrears never quite got to two months so despite having served a valid section 21 notice there was little that could be done in terms of applying to the Courts for a possession order until the fixed tenancy period expired.
+Arrears never quite got to two months so there was little that could be done in terms of serving notice and possibly having to apply apply to the Courts for a possession order until the fixed tenancy period expired.
 Fortunately, she decided that enough was enough after four months, she didn’t like being in debt and wanted to go back to Mum and surrender her tenancy.
 A lucky escape for my brother to say the least, he was only too keen to agree!

-Being a shrewd landlord my brother wanted to get everything properly documented so that nothing could come back to haunt him further down the line, e.g. husband learning that wife had moved out and him moving back in or claiming illegal eviction etc. I helped him put the agreement together and he’s buying the beer this weekend – he doesn’t know that yet though 😉
+Being a shrewd landlord my brother wanted to get everything properly documented so that nothing could come back to haunt him further down the line, e.g. husband learning that wife had moved out and him moving back in or claiming illegal eviction etc. I helped my bother to put the agreement together and he’s buying the beer this weekend – he doesn’t know that yet though 😉

 If you would like a copy of the Tenancy Surrender Agreement for your files, just in case you ever encounter a similar issue, then you can download it by completing the form below.
 My brother wants nothing out of this but he has asked me to charge £5 per download for the agreement template and for us to use the money to subsidise the running costs of Property118.